LAION-AI/CLIP-based-NSFW-Detector/README.md

 # CLIP-based-NSFW-Detector

-CLIP based 2 class nsfw detector (mainly trained for nudity content).

-It estimates a value between 0 and 1 (1 = NSFW) and works well with embbedings from images.
+The CLIP-based NSFW Detector is a 2-class model primarily trained to detect nudity or pornographic content.
+It provides an estimation value ranging between 0 and 1, where 1 indicates NSFW content.
+The detector works well with image embeddings.

-From small to big models with different size can be found see [models/README.md](models/README.md)
+Different models are available, ranging from small (`ViT-B-32`) to large models (`ViT-H-14`).
+Please refer to [models/README.md](models/README.md) for more details.

 # Local Development

-Install the dependicies:
+To get started with local development, install the dependencies by running the following command:

 ```bash
 pip install -r requirements.txt